-- Personal and equipment insurance during travel and assignment (including medical assistance, medical evacuation and repatriation) - Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate - Financial support for future scientific communication / conference, if relevant
+- Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate - Financial support for future scientific communication / conference, if relevant

-2.2 Role of ECDC/Head Scientific Coordinator
+2.2 Role of ECDC/Head of Fellowship Programme

 - a.
-The Head Scientific Coordinator/s, reviews the TORs and decide whether the proposed assignment is suitable for fellows according to the following criteria: - i) Public health importance and scientific interest - ii) Added value created by the training opportunities provided by the assignment - iii) absence of conflicts with the Modules of the ECDC Fellowship Programme or with activities and projects conducted by the fellow in the hosting site of their employment. - b.
-The Head Scientific Coordinator, after reviewing the security assessment report provided by the requesting third party, may issue recommendation in relation to the security risks on the country of deployment.
-To do so, the Head Scientific Coordinator may in cases of deployment outside the EU/EEA and when relevant liaise with ECDC International Relations Section and ask the Commission for a copy of the EC security briefing on the country of deployment. - c.
-At any stage of the process, the Head Scientific Coordinator/s are responsible to ensure that the deployment is in adeherence with the ECDC Independence Policy and it does not give rise to potential situations of conflict of interest, or double funding. - d.
-If the international assignment is considered relevant according to point "a" above, the Head Scientific Coordinator responsible for international assignments circulates the finalised TORs and/or POF to: - i) all the EPIET/EAP/EUPHEM fellows to offer them the opportunity to apply for the assignment or simply inform them, - ii) all respective Training Site supervisors to inform them of the request, - iii) all EPIET/EAP/EUPHEM scientific coordinators, and - iv) the Fellowship Programme Office (FPO).
+The Head of Fellowship Programme or other coordinator by delegation, reviews the TORs and decide whether the proposed assignment is suitable for fellows according to the following criteria: - i) Public health importance and scientific interest - ii) Added value created by the training opportunities provided by the assignment - iii) absence of conflicts with the Modules of the ECDC Fellowship Programme or with activities and projects conducted by the fellow in the hosting site of their employment. - b.
+The Head of Fellowship Programme, after reviewing the security assessment report provided by the requesting third party, may issue recommendation in relation to the security risks on the country of deployment.
+To do so, the Head of Fellowship Programme may in cases of deployment outside the EU/EEA and when relevant liaise with ECDC International Relations Section and ask the Commission for a copy of the EC security briefing on the country of deployment. - c.
+At any stage of the process, the Head of Fellowship Programme is responsible to ensure that the deployment is in adeherence with the ECDC Independence Policy and it does not give rise to potential situations of conflict of interest, or double funding. - d.
+If the international assignment is considered relevant according to point "a" above, the Head of Fellowship Programme responsible for international assignments circulates the finalised TORs and/or POF to: - i) all the EPIET/EAP/EUPHEM fellows to offer them the opportunity to apply for the assignment or simply inform them, - ii) all respective Training Site supervisors to inform them of the request, - iii) all EPIET/EAP/EUPHEM scientific coordinators, and - iv) the Fellowship Programme Office (FPO).

 The request is circulated together with relevant information on the security situation.
-Fellows' applications are received via ECDC's learning management system/platform EVA within the deadline established by the Head Scientific Coordinator.
+Fellows' applications are received via ECDC's learning management system/platform EVA within the deadline established by the Head of Fellowship Programme or other coordinator by delegation.